... aka: 火女

 Though this went unreleased in most countries, it was one of the most acclaimed films of its year in South Korea and won all kinds of film awards there upon release.
 At the Blue Dragon Film Awards, considered the most prestigious film award given out in the country, it won for Best Director, Best Leading Actress (Youn), Best Supporting Actress (Jeon) and Best Art Direction (Seok-in Park).
 It also won several awards at the Daejong (Grand Bell) Film Awards and netted Youn yet another Best Actress trophy at the Sitges - Catalonian International Film Festival.

 Kim even decided to film this tale a THIRD time a decade later with Hwanyeo '82 (Woman of Fire '82).
 And, in 2010, Hanyo / The Housemaid was remade yet again, this time by Sang-soo Im.
-That film was critically acclaimed as well and Youn, who'd transitioned over to played the wife role in this later version, ended up winning most of her home countries Supporting Actress awards.
+That film was critically acclaimed as well and Youn, who'd transitioned over to playing the wife role in this later version, ended up winning most of her home countries Supporting Actress awards.

 I'm not sure of any official U.S. release for this title though I do know there was a VHS release in Japan as well as a French release under the title La fille de satan.